-- Read the following "SAFETY PRECAUTIONS" carefully before installation. - Electrical work must be installed by a licensed electrician.
+- Read the following "SAFETY PRECAUTIONS" carefully before installation. - This installation manual must be used together with another installation manual incorporated in applicable outdoor unit as complete full set of instructions. - Confirm the type of gas used before installation. - Electrical work must be installed by a licensed electrician.
 Be sure to use the correct rating of the power plug and main circuit for the model to be installed. - The caution items stated here must be followed because these important contents are related to safety.
 The meaning of each indication used is as below.
 Incorrect installation due to ignoring of the instruction will cause harm or damage, and the seriousness is classified by the following indications.

-⚠ WARNING This indication shows the possibility of causing death or serious injury. ⚠ CAUTION This indication shows the possibility of causing injury or damage to properties only.
+This indication shows the possibility of causing death or serious injury.
+This indication shows the possibility of causing injury or damage to properties only.